 - Discussion 8: The Anxiety or Ecstasy of Influence

 - Discussion 10: The Writer’s Life—Placement and Extension

 The Speculative Fiction Discussion Group offers this rotating syllabus (as of 1/2016, this syllabus is a work in progress, and only the first three planned discussions are listed below):

 Discussion 1: The Magic Gate – Entrance Into The Unknown

 - Discussion 2: Debate: Is Epic Fantasy Becoming Decadent?

 - Discussion 3: Post-optimism – Lovecraft, Ligotti, and Bakker

 The Structure of a Community Writing Group

 The Community Writing group entails a single activity: writing.
 There’s fun conversation and beer-drinking, certainly, but for the majority of the meeting, The Community Writing Group consists of quiet-time for members to focus on generating words on page.
-It’s a great option for those who otherwise have difficulty finding time during their week for motivated writing sessions, as well as for those who are looking for a week off from workshopping, or who are just feeling inspired.
+It’s a great option for those who have difficulty finding time to write during their week, as well as for those who are looking for a week off from workshopping, or who are just feeling inspired.

 The Structure of a Focus Group